This marriage was decided based on piety, just as advised by the Messenger of God, may prayers and peace be upon him, and not for material concerns.

 The bulk of the wording of this story is taken from this Ummah.com forum post.
-More authoritatively, the story is also found on page 261 of Darussalam’s Gems and Jewels by Abdul-Malik Mujahid.
+More authoritatively, the story is also found on page 261 of Darussalam’s Gems and Jewels by Imam Abdul-Malik Mujahid.
 That is the strongest source found for this story at this time.

 The essence of the story is the same in both sources, but the forum post made the story longer and built it up by detailing actions (eg. saying he got up and walked until he got to a place, instead of merely stating that he arrived at the place).

-This story is part of the Stories of the Righteous project, which shares narratives that inspire reform, faith and piety in all who read them—trying to fulfill our need for righteous company in a time when it’s hard to find
+This story and reflection is part of the Stories of the Righteous project, which shares narratives that inspire reform, faith and piety in all who read them—trying to fulfill our need for righteous company in a time when it’s hard to find

 Expiation for Transgression Against Rights of Others — An excellent reader on the topic ↩︎